vdaas/vald/docs/tutorial/vald-agent-standalone-on-k8s.md

 1. Download dataset

-    Download [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) that is used as dataset for indexing and search query.
+    Download [fashion-mnist](https://github.com/zalandoresearch/fashion-mnist) that is used as a dataset for indexing and search query.

     ```bash
     # move to working directory